Sahithi1010/portfolio/README.md

 # Data Science Student

-_I am Sudha Sahithi Murikipudi, a Data Science graduate student at Florida State University with a passion for transforming data into actionable insights.
+_I am Sudha Sahithi Murikipudi, a Data Science graduate student at Florida State University passionate about transforming data into actionable insights.
 With hands-on experience in data analysis, machine learning, and predictive modeling, I have worked on projects ranging from customer churn analysis to cell segmentation for medical applications.
 My time as a Data Analyst at Cognizant further honed my skills in data management, reporting, and collaborating with cross-functional teams to drive data-driven decision-making.
 I thrive in dynamic environments and am always eager to learn new tools and techniques to solve complex problems._

 #### Technical Skills: Python, SQL, MATLAB, R, AWS
 #### Analysis and modeling: Statistics, Machine learning, Data Manipulation, Data Analytics, Data Visualisation